Making a complaint about a CHP

 Complaints we won’t investigate

-- considered frivolous or vexatious, including complaints about trivial matters of little weight or importance, or with no sound basis
+- considered frivolous or vexatious, including complaints about trivial matters of little weight or importance or with no sound basis

-- not about registered CHPs
+- not about a registered CHP

-- that clearly does not amount to a registered CHP’s failure to comply with the eligibility criteria or Performance Standards.
+- that clearly does not amount to a registered CHP’s failure to comply with the eligibility criteria or performance standards.

 Advocacy services

-Alternatively, you can contact your nearest Community Law Centre(external link).
+Alternatively, you can contact your nearest Community Law Centre

-Where applicable, you can also ask the Office of the Health and Disability Commissioner (external link)for assistance on making a complaint – Freephone 0800 11 22 33 and email: hdc@hdc.org.nz.
+You can also ask the Office of the Health and Disability Commissioner for assistance to make a complaint.

 Confidentiality